What is event insurance?

 4 min to read

-Wedding and event insurance works by protecting your wallet in case there's an accident at your event that injures people or damages the venue.
-If there are covered damages at your event, you'll file a claim and your insurer will pay out up to your policy's limit.
+Wedding and event insurance works by protecting your wallet in case there's an accident at your event that injures people or damages the venue, though you can buy additional coverage or policies specifically for weddings.
+Exactly what's covered varies based on the event, the insurer, and the policy, but you'll generally be able to find coverage for:

 • Liability: If someone gets hurt because of your event or damages the venue's property, you're financially protected from liability claims.
+While a popular choice for weddings, it can be purchased for thousands of other events, including birthday parties, meetings, and festivals.

-• Wedding cancellation: If you have to cancel or postpone your wedding, you may be reimbursed for any deposits you lose, as well as any rescheduling fees.
+• Wedding cancellation: If you have to cancel or postpone your wedding, you may be reimbursed for any nonrefundable deposits you lose, as well as any rescheduling fees.

 • Gifts and attire: Most insurers offer optional coverage for wedding dresses, gifts, tuxedos, and other items that may be damaged before, during, or after a wedding.
 With The Event Helper, this coverage is only offered as an add-on to Wedding Cancellation Insurance.